Check out our story about why Americans love Costa Rica so much.

 Like so much of this country, the Costa Rican government protects Tortuguero Park.
 Tourism has enriched the region reachable only by riverboat or small plane.
 The population has increased five-fold, to well over 1,000.

 That morning, I explored the Caribbean beach behind our casitas and found the tracks of a loggerhead turtle who, just hours before, fulfilled a 30-year prophecy by returning to the place of her birth, struggling ashore to dig a hole in which to lay 100 or so eggs, one of which may be lucky enough to live to return here in another 30 years, keeping this 160 million-year cycle of life continuing.

 Such sightings are uncommon at this point in June, but from the middle of August until mid-September, you have a 99% chance of seeing this miracle when Atlantic green sea turtles return here each year.
 Even the rare Costa Rican jaguar is sometimes seen swimming across the river for a breakfast omelet.

-Our Caravan Tour actually began two days before at the luxurious San José Palacio, an “all-inclusive” hotel where drinks, meals, tips and extra towels are all included.
+Our Caravan Tour actually began two days before at the luxurious San José Palacio, an “all-inclusive” hotel where drinks, meals, tips, and extra towels are all included.

-Since then, we had toured the capital city, visited the cloud forest with its steam-belching mile-wide Poás Volcano crater, one of seven active in the country, seen the cascading waterfalls of Braulio Carrillo Park, taken a guided hike through yet another rainforest, and slipped through a forest canopy on an aerial tram.
+Since then, we had toured the capital city, visited the cloud forest with its steam-belching mile-wide Poás Volcano crater, one of seven are active in the country, seen the cascading waterfalls of Braulio Carrillo Park, taken a guided hike through yet another rainforest, and slipped through a forest canopy on an aerial tram.

 There are 43 of us on this tour.
 Mostly professionals – doctors, engineers, some retirees – we’re aged 15 to 82, all are interested in ecology, travel, and nature.